madelinebriere/docker-tutorial/README.md

     python docker_parallelize.py

 This is simplified in the `docker_reset.sh` script in this folder, which removes old docker containers.

 This will launch a number of Docker containers, each of which will analyze a portion of the data using the `docker_analyze.py` script.
 This lets us parallelize the work across several workers, which can be launched on separate machines.
+We still see the same output from this script as the normal data analysis because the results are aggregated at the end of the process.